-Calamagrostis x acutiflora ‘Avalanche’ (Feather Reed Grass) – Similar in habit to Karl Foerster, but there is a defined white stripe down the center of the leaf.
+Calamagrostis x acutiflora ‘Overdam’ (Feather Reed Grass) – Similar in habit to Karl Foerster, but there is a defined white stripe down the center of the leaf.
 It is happy in both sun or shade.

 Calamagrostis brachytricha (Korean Feather Reed Grass) – Growing to 3’, it is one of the tallest grasses that is shade tolerant.
 Attractive and airy pink inflorescences appear in September.
 Full sun to shade, with soils that are moist to well drained.

 Carex 'Indian Summer' (Prairie Fire Sedge) – Beautiful, contrasting foliage colors of olive-green and orange-brown.
 Great for containers and landscapes.
 Mature height of 18 - 24" and best grown in full sun to light shade in well-drained soils.
 Hardy to zone 6.